anion gap low

 Bromide and iodide

-Bromide and iodide ions are close biosimilars to chloride.
-Therefore, some laboratory instruments may display an incorrect anion gap low value.
-This is explained in StatPearls [1] and expanded in the acute care review [12].
+Bromide and iodide ions closely resemble chloride.
+Some laboratory instruments may therefore display an incorrect low anion gap value.
+StatPearls [1] supports that increased unmeasured cations and certain measurement interferences can lower the anion gap.

-Furthermore, sometimes in rare situations magnesium and calcium ions in high concentrations can lower the anion gap.
+In rare situations, high concentrations of magnesium and calcium ions can also lower the anion gap.

 Negative anion gap

 A negative anion gap is extremely rare.
-The largest documented dataset, the AJCP negative anion gap study [8], found:
+The AJCP negative anion gap study [8] reviewed over 340,000 patients and found:

-So in situations where the anion gap is negative, the instruction is almost invariably to repeat the test first.
+So in situations where the anion gap is negative, the appropriate first step is still to repeat the test — but a persistent negative value warrants clinical investigation for underlying disease.

 Is an anion gap low dangerous?

-Actually, the most dangerous is a high anion gap.
-This can occur in difficult metabolic conditions, such as acidosis.
-Large observational studies, such as the Scientific Reports cardiac arrest mortality analysis [10], show that high AG predicts worse outcomes in emergency and ICU patients.
+Actually, the most dangerous pattern is a high anion gap.
+This can occur in difficult metabolic conditions such as acidosis.
+Observational studies show that high AG is associated with worse outcomes in post-cardiac arrest and critically ill patients [10].

 Conversely, a low anion gap is usually not harmful to the patient.
 However, it may indicate: